Hospitalist Visa Sponsorship Jobs in Utah

 Which companies sponsor visas for hospitalists in Utah?

-Intermountain Health is the largest hospital employer in Utah and has a documented history of sponsoring physicians through H-1B and J-1 waiver pathways.
+Intermountain Health is the largest hospital employer in Utah and has a documented history of sponsoring physicians through H-1B visa and J-1 visa waiver pathways.
 University of Utah Health, CommonSpirit Health (MountainStar facilities), and Steward Health Care also operate Utah hospitals that have sponsored hospitalist roles.
 Sponsorship availability varies by facility and staffing need, so confirming directly with the employer's recruitment or HR team is important.

 Which visa types are most common for hospitalist roles in Utah?